 About the Session

-2030 WRG is organizing a session that will discuss leveraging an MSP-based approach to achieve the dual objectives of water savings through farmer-led irrigation development (FLID) and food security.
+On 23 November 2020, 2030 WRG organized a session that discussed leveraging an MSP-based approach to achieve the dual objectives of water savings through farmer-led irrigation development (FLID) and food security.
 The focus on water savings is not limited to only the improvement of water-use efficiency, but also includes the reduction of “food wastage and the resultant net virtual water losses” during post-harvest breakdowns.
 Transforming global value chains as such will generate additionalities and co-benefits in the form of enterprise infrastructure, access to credit, as well as storage and processing solutions, which will impact real and virtual water losses in the value chains.
 This necessitates that government, private sector, and civil society work together.
 Accelerating access to affordable technology innovations and alternative financing will increase FLID and integrate smallholders into global value chains, a key pre-requisite for recovering from COVID-19 and building long-term resilience.

 (i) bring to the forefront FLID as a continuum in action and scalable game-changer in strategic value chains; and